microsoft/Quantum/samples/algorithms/sudoku-grover/README.md

      _________________
      | 0 |   | 1 |   |
      -----------------
-     and emptySquareEdges is the array of edges e.g. cell 0 can't have the same number as cell 1 emptySquareEdges = (0,1)
+     and `emptySquareEdges` is the array of edges.
+For example, cell 0 can't have the same number (color) as cell 1: emptySquareEdges = (0,1)
      and `startingNumberConstraints` is the array of (Cell#, constraint) e.g. empty cell 0 can't have value 1 or 3: startingNumberConstraints = (0,1)  (0,3)  (1,1)  (1,3)